 pros: As ever with public transport, it's much more of an adventure and allows you to hang out with some locals (almost all of whom have excellent hats in Huaraz).
 The best part however is that it means you will be in perfect solitude for large stretches of the hike, save a little bit of cash on the activity and potentially have more time by the lake.

 cons: The uncertainty of the return leg of the journey is a real shame and probably the biggest deterrent for solo travellers.
 It's also a pretty tiring full day of travel in cramped conditions.

 #2 the tour

 Judging by the large groups of people we kept overtaking on our hike to the lake, joining a tour definitely seems to be the most popular choice for visiting backpackers.
-And at around 30 - 50 soles per person for all transport, it's not terrible value in comparison to taking public transport.
-Indeed, if you find somebody who can do it for 30 soles per person, it comes in cheaper.
+And at around 40 - 55 soles per person for all transport, it's not bad value in comparison to taking public transport.
+Indeed, if you find somebody who can do it for 35 soles per person (we have heard of some people paying this amount), it comes in cheaper.